Transcendent-Tapir/Distorted-Domains/setting.md

 ### The wild remains

 Badlands with settlements built around the ruins of ancient civilizations and the bones of fallen monsters

+## Collaborative Domain Creation

+If your group likes, you can build a domain to play in together.
+First get a word or phrase from each player at the table, including the GM.
+This could be anything, like "demons", "gold", "weird west", "clouds", or "evil".
+Try arranging the words in different ways until the group comes to a consensus on what their favorite arrangement is.
+That's the start of your domain.
+From here, go around the table and have everyone suggest locations, npcs, factions, environment details, and wildlife.
+Do this until you have a few examples for each category.
+To flesh out the setting further, connect these details in ways that the group thinks make sense.
+Putting certain NPCs with specific factions, putting points of interest and specific environment details in specific locations and the like.

+At this point, you have a fairly detailed setting.
+You can stop here, or you can have players suggest adventure prompts based on what you have.
+Maybe two factions are fighting over resources or a location, maybe there's something mysterious going on in a given location, maybe a specific NPC has been acting weird lately, perhaps there are rumours related to unusual wildlife in an area.